 Tumors that produce male hormones (including certain tumors of the ovaries, adrenal glands, lungs, or digestive tract)

 Use of certain drugs, such as anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
-Anabolic steroids are hormones that promote muscle growth and increase strength and... read more , danazol, or birth control pills (oral contraceptives) that have a high dose of progesterone
+Anabolic steroids are hormones that promote muscle growth and increase strength and... read more , danazol, or birth control pills (oral contraceptives) and other contraceptives that have a high dose of progesterone

 A familial trait, most often occurring in people of Mediterranean, Middle Eastern, or South Asian descent

 Use of certain drugs, most commonly minoxidil, phenytoin, cyclosporine, or the prostaglandin eye drops bimatoprost or latanoprost

 Repeated injury to and/or friction or inflammation of areas of skin (for example, an increase in hair growth that is noticed after a cast has been removed from a previously broken arm or leg)